jlangch/venice/doc/readme/pdf.md

 The PDF renderer loads custom True-Type fonts from URIs.
-The custom schema `classpath:/` allows the renderer to load the font files from the class path:
+The custom schema `classpath:/` allows the renderer to load the font files from the class path.
+E.g.:
 - `classpath:/OpenSans-Regular.ttf`
 - `classpath:/fonts/OpenSans-Regular.ttf`

-A CSS font definition that embeds the font in the PDF looks like:
+A CSS font definition that embeds 'OpenSans-Regular' in the PDF looks
+like:

 ```css
    @font-face {